 NIA Health Disparities Objectives

 Health disparities are associated with a broad, complex, and interrelated array of factors.
-Diagnosis, progression, response to treatment, caregiving, and overall quality of life may each be affected by race, ethnicity, gender, socioeconomic status (SES), age, education, occupation, and other as yet unknown lifetime and lifestyle differences.
+Diagnosis, progression, response to treatment, caregiving, and overall quality of life may each be affected by race, ethnicity, gender, environment, socioeconomic status (SES), age, education, occupation, and other as yet unknown lifetime and lifestyle differences.
 For example, a multi-ethnic epidemiologic study indicated that prevalence rates for Alzheimer’s disease may be higher for African Americans and Hispanics than for other ethnic groups.
 Another study found a striking relationship between SES and health and longevity.
 Gender differences in health and longevity are observed across racial and ethnic groups.
 We must first understand these differences and their interactions and then work to develop behavioral and public health interventions to reduce disparities and increase quality of life for all of our older citizens.

 NIA objectives in this area include: